mvolkmann/blog/src/smalltalk.md

 The title bar will change from "Workspace" to the file path where the code was saved.
 It may be necessary to make the window wider to see all of the path.
-Once the contents have been saved, subsequent changes can be saved to the file by pressing cmd-s.
+Once the contents have been saved, subsequent changes in the Workspace can be saved to the file by pressing cmd-s.
 A warning will be displayed if an attempt is made to close a Workspace with unsaved changes.

+TODO: What is the easiest way to load code from a `.st` file into a Workspace?

 If the code goes into an infinite loop, press cmd-period to break out of it.